 What are the emerging niches within the criminal justice field?

-After completing an online criminal justice degree in Arizona, preparing for the job market involves several key steps.
-First, gaining relevant experience through internships or volunteer work with local law enforcement or social service agencies can enhance your resume.
-Arizona's public safety sector employs nearly 45,000 people, highlighting a competitive but growing job market, according to the Arizona Criminal Justice Commission.
+After completing an online criminal justice degree in Arizona, preparing for the job market involves several strategic steps.
+Start by gaining relevant experience through internships or volunteer work with local law enforcement agencies or community organizations.
+These opportunities build practical skills and enhance your resume.

 What are the top skills employers look for in criminal justice degree graduates in Arizona?